 There are 2 ingredients that increase carbs and sugar in a traditional cake: the wheat flour and, of course, the sugar.

-You can replace the erythritol in this recipe with xylitol or with Splenda.
+You can replace the erythritol in this recipe with xylitol, monk fruit sweetener, allulose or with Splenda.
 If you're using Splenda, be sure to measure using cups as it's lighter in weight than erythritol.
 And if you're using xylitol, keep it away from dogs.
 It's highly toxic to them!

 1.)
-Whisk the eggs with an electric mixer until they have doubled in size and are frothy.
+Whisk the eggs with a hand mixer in a large mixing bowl until they have doubled in size and are frothy.

 2.)
 Add the powdered erythritol and whisk again until well-combined.

 TASTE the cake batter and add more sweetener if necessary.
 I don't have much of a sweet tooth, so you may prefer it a little sweeter than I do.